danvk/aoc2023/README.md

 ## Day by day

+- How do I write a literal `[5]u8`?

+### Day 6 (61931 / 60637)

+Very easy compared to yesterday.
+I guess if you don't write the closed-form solution for part 1 then part 2 might be slow / intractable.
+Once again, I had to `s/u32/u64/g` for part 2.
+Nice that this just works!

+We did a birding trip in Miami today starting at 6 AM so I wasn't able to do Advent of Code until after we got back home.

+- Start: 5:41 PM
+- ⭐️: 5:51 PM
+- ⭐️⭐️: 5:56 PM

 ### Day 5 (33605 / 15495)

 1.8B seeds for part 2… maybe that's doable?
 Yes!
 Took ~2.5 minutes to run with `-Doptimize=ReleaseFast`.
 Thanks, Zig!